 Overview

 QDN welcomes the opportunity to provide feedback to the Australian Government Department of Social Services on measuring improved outcomes for people with disability under the National Disability Strategy and the National Disability Insurance Scheme.
 QDN acknowledges that the NDS is part of a broader and changing policy landscape that includes the introduction and implementation of the National Disability Insurance Scheme (NDIS) from 1 July 2013, the review of the National Disability Agreement (NDA) in 2018 by the Productivity Commission, and the endorsement of the National Disability Strategy 2010-2020 (NDS) in February 2011.
-The proposed NDS Outcomes Framework will provide an overarching architecture for states, territory and local governments to develop their disability plans, data and reporting systems to ensure they respond to the NDS and accompanying outcomes framework to ensure they respond and feed intoThere will be opportunity with the development of the next All Abilities Queensland Plan to consider the inclusion of more detailed measures so that individual departmental disability service plans can allow the collection of data to demonstrate progress with delivering on the Queensland Government’s vision to help build an inclusive Queensland for all Queenslanders, so the one in five Queenslanders with disability can thrive and reach their full potential as equal citizens.
+The proposed NDS Outcomes Framework will provide an overarching architecture for states, territory and local governments to develop their disability plans, data and reporting systems to ensure they respond to the NDS and feed into the accompanying outcomes framework.
+In Queensland, there will be opportunity with the development of the next All Abilities Queensland Plan to consider the inclusion of more detailed measures so that individual departmental disability service plans can allow the collection of data to demonstrate progress with delivering on the Queensland Government’s vision to help build an inclusive Queensland for all Queenslanders, so the one in five Queenslanders with disability can thrive and reach their full potential as equal citizens.

 QDN acknowledges that, over the past three decades, all levels of government have been working towards improving outcomes for people with disability and delivering more inclusive communities.